bundickm/AWS_Cloud_Foundations_Study_Materials/Module 8 Notes.md

 ## Section 1: Amazon Relational Database Service (RDS)

 Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
+RDS provides you with six familiar database engines to choose from: Amazon Aurora, Oracle, Microsoft SQL Server, PostgreSQL, MySQL and MariaDB.

 ### **Managed vs Unmanaged Service**